calleboketoft/todo-client/README.md

 }
 ```

 Now take a look at the live app in the browser.
-In the console, we can see that the collection of todos have been loaded from te server.
+In the console, we can see that the collection of todos have been loaded from the server.

 ## UI with Angular Material